 Baxter Youth Conservation Corps

-The Baxter Youth Conservation Corps is a job training and service learning opportunity for youth from the Katahdin Region.
-This program gives youth the opportunity to work with professional leaders on trail projects in Baxter State Park.
-Participants will gain valuable training, job skills, and work experience in a spectacular wilderness setting.
-Participants will earn an hourly wage (currently $12/hour) and may also receive community service hours for potential school credit.
-Students currently enrolled in one of the following Katahdin region high schools are eligible to apply for the program:
+The Baxter Youth Conservation Corps is a job training and service learning opportunity for youth from the Katahdin region of Maine.
+Since 2017, this program has been hiring local youth for full-time summer employment doing trail work in Baxter State Park.
+Participants gain valuable training, job skills, and work experience in a spectacular wilderness setting.
+Participants will earn an hourly wage, and may also receive community service hours for potential school credit.

-Apply for the 2019 Baxter Youth Conservation Corps
+Apply for the 2021 BYCC Conservation Fellows Program